Kinto/kinto/docs/api/permissions.rst

     ACE
     Access Control Entity
-        An ACE associates a permission to objects and principals, and allows to describe rules like «*Members of group admins can create collections*».
+        An ACE associates a permission to objects and principals, and allows to describe rules like "*Members of group admins can create collections*".
         Using #a pseudo-code syntax: ``collections:create = ['group:admins',]``.

     ACL
+    Access Control List
-        A list of ACEs
+        A list of ACEs.

 Objects
 =======